 While you will be given plenty of information about the inmate, please note that the Byrd Unit Texas is where you will not find inmates who are formally charged with a crime or found guilty of that crime; since the majority of the inmates have an ongoing case in the court or are facing a judge or jury.

 Lastly, if someone is seeking information about the inmate as they have been the victim of a crime they have done.
 The Texas Department of Correction does offer some programs where it is allowed for the victim to receive different kinds of written notifications about the prisoner.
-This can include their health status, the activities they are doing or are interested to do in the prison, their release date, and their behaviour.
+This can include their health status, the activities they are doing or are interested to do in the prison, their release date, and their behavior.

 As a victim, you can also visit the prisoner if you want some reconciliation or want to forgive.
-To receive these notifications, the Texas Department of Corrections has made several options available to you that can range from email, phone calls, or text messages.
+To receive these notifications, the Texas Department of Corrections has made several options available to you, ranging from email, phone calls, or text messages.

 Contact information about the Byrd Unit:

 Although, since the offenders are confined for a minimal amount of time at the Byrd Unit, the visitors are only allowed if the inmate has been for more than 30 days, and has completed their intake.
-Such defendants are then allowed to have a physical visit by their loved ones which are only guaranteed on Saturdays and Sundays from 8 am to 5 pm.
+Such defendants are then allowed to have a physical visit by their loved ones which is only guaranteed on Saturdays and Sundays from 8 am to 5 pm.

 The physical address of Byrd Unit, Texas, is:

 Huntsville, TX 77320